 MPOs must design the Transportation Improvement Program (TIP) such that it makes progress toward achieving the MPO's performance targets.
 [23 C.F.R.
-450.326(c)] To the maximum extent practicable, the TIP must include a description of the anticipated effect of the TIP toward achieving the performance targets identified in the LRTP, linking investment priorities to those performance targets.
+450.326(c)] To the maximum extent practicable, the TIP must include a description of the anticipated effect of the TIP toward achieving the performance targets identified in the MTP, linking investment priorities to those performance targets.
 [23 C.F.R.
 450.326(d)] FHWA defines the maximum extent practicable as capable of being done after taking into consideration the cost, existing technology, and logistics of accomplishing the requirement.

 Currently, there is no standard template or guidance from FHWA or FTA for the development of the TIP TPM language.
-FDOT created templates MPOs may use to develop TIP language to meet the TPM requirements.
 FHWA is working on guidance on how MPOs should document the anticipated effect of the TIP toward achieving the performance targets and linking investment priorities to those performance targets.
-FHWA Florida Division documentation states that in general, this description of effect should be at a systems or program level and not at the level of individual projects.
 As a minimum, it should discuss the effect that the program of projects in the TIP would have toward achieving the federally required performance targets.
-It should be consistent with and include or reference the goals, objectives, strategies, performance measures, and targets in the LRTP (as applicable) and in other plans and processes as they relate to the federally required performance targets.
+It should be consistent with and include or reference the goals, objectives, strategies, performance measures, and targets in the MTP (as applicable) and in other plans and processes as they relate to the federally required performance targets.
 The requirement to assess the effect of the TIP in achieving performance targets only has to be done at the time the TIP is updated.
 It does not have to be updated with a TIP amendment.

-7.5 GRPC Asset and Performance Plannning
+7.5 GRPC Asset and Performance Planning